Mushroom-Collecting.com

 Spores White spore print.

 When and where to find them (ecology) Mycorrhizal.
-Although they are called the "pine mushroom" they tend to grow mostly under hemlock in Maine.
-These come in September and October around central Maine.
+Although they are called the "pine mushroom" they tend to grow mostly under eastern hemlock in Maine.
+These come in September and October thoughout Maine.
 Alternating cold nights and warm days seem to stimulate fruit growth.
 I had some people suggest that I look under red pine.
 I have checked the red pine on my own property and some big planted stands without success.
 I have never found much of anything under red pine except false morels.
-I have found them under spruce.
-Stands of older hemlocks around lakes are a good bet.
-My friend Vlad finds them under Pitch Pine on Cape Cod.
+I do know an experienced collector who does find them under red pine but never in planted stands.
+They are found under pitch pine on Cape Cod.
+Jack pine is another possibility.

-Last year I found only five all season.
+In 2007 I found only five all season.
 Most were saying it was an off year but at the broker's some had quite a few.
 I was successful at finding the stands of others that had already been picked.
 In one case a person had tied black thread to a tree branch at the edge of the road stringing it into the woods a considerable distance to their patch.
 I could see the holes.
 Dang!

 T. caligatum is very similar but generally found under hardwoods.